Land Development Services

 • Waivers

-The Forest Conservation Branch also conducts site meetings and inspections in coordination with the Site Development and Inspections Division’s Site Inspections Group.
-Forest Conservation staff participate in inspections of approved plan sets beginning with pre-construction meetings and continuing through final landscape inspections at the time of bond release.
+In coordination with the Site Development and Inspections Division’s Site Inspections Group, Forest Conservation staff also participate in inspections of approved plans from pre-construction meetings through final landscape inspections and bond release, including verification of tree protection measures, limits of disturbance, and compliance with approved preservation areas.

 Policy and Ordinances